SpringRoll/SpringRollContainer/README.md

   const container = new springroll.Container({
     iframeSelector: "#game",
     plugins: [
-      //The DifficultyPlugin offers many different types of "difficulty" so your game can offer fine grained control over their experience to the user
+      //The DifficultyPlugin offers many different types of "difficulty" so your game can offer fine grained control over their experience to the user.
+Explanations of the options are below
-      //DifficultyPlugin also accepts an [optional] initial value for its difficulty types new SoundPlugin({
+      //DifficultyPlugin also accepts an [optional] initial value for its difficulty types new DifficultyPlugin({
         //Sliders expect an HTML Input Element of type="range"
         hitAreaScaleSlider: '#hitAreaScaleSlider',
         //All difficulty values run 0.0 to 1.0.
 Default = 0.5